exercism/java/go/gross-store/README.md

 // Output: map[]
 ```

-## 3. Add item to the customer bill
+## 3. Add an item to the customer bill

 To implement this, you'll need to:

 - Return `false` if the given `unit` is not in the `units` map.
-- Add the item to the customer `bill`, indexed by the item name and return `true`.
+- Otherwise add the item to the customer `bill`, indexed by the item name, then return `true`.

 ```go
 bill := NewBill()